 Best Firm: WinkBed Mattress

 While many hybrid mattresses have a medium-firm feel, some sleepers need more support.
 This is especially true if you like to snooze flat on your back or stomach.
 Sleepers who seek a firm mattress will get more shut-eye with this firm hybrid mattress from WinkBeds.

 The WinkBed features specialized foam and innerspring layers to give you support where you need it most.
-Individually pocketed coils are arranged in support zones to provide stability where its needed most and to give edge support to the mattress.
-Gel-infused foam provides pressure-relief to tired muscles.
+Individually pocketed coils are arranged in support zones to provide stability where it's needed most and to give edge support to the mattress.
+Gel-infused foam provides pressure-relief.
 Every WinkBed is made to order in Wisconsin and ships free within the United States.